OracleCPS/aiconlineshopping/README.md

 > **Documentation**: [Lab 000](/ics000.md)
 >
 > ### **Objectives**
-> - Provide you with the resources and set-up needed to complete subsequent labs
+> - Provide you with the resources you will need to complete subsequent labs

 ## **Lab 100: Getting Started**